stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

 I had to travel light in prison.
-I only had what I could smuggle in one of my seven orifices.
-But, thankfully, having done so, um, you know, I've just got the core, the real core things in here for me to make use of.
-I will, I will stock up at the first opportunity.
-Don't you worry.
-We will not run short of agenda or addendums. __[snorts]__
+I only had what I can smuggle in one of my seven orifices.
+But, thankfully, having done so, um, you know, I've--I've just got the core, the real core things in here for me to make use of.
+I will--I will stock up at the first opportunity, don't you worry.
+We will not run short of agenda or addendums. __[pleased snort]__

 ##### [Helen laughs]